Tuesday, April 14, 2026

 "Maybe he lives on a flat planet."

-"You think it's hype?
+"Hey, that's a writer speaking.
+Simad, do you think it's hype?
 Could he have information he's withholding from us, or is he speaking allegorically?
 Maybe ‘plains of existence,’ or something like that.”

 "I don't know.
 You will have to ask him.
 If aliens abducted you and you are here to tell of it, you might get some attention.
 If you've visited Mars, you might be listened to.
 If you have a brain anomaly and see everything as flat, we might cut you some slack."

 "If you got rid of all the people who disagreed with you.
-You'd be alone on a lonely planet."says Twinkie.
+You'd be alone on a lonely planet," says Twinkie.

-"Thanks, Sal."
+"Thanks, Sid."

 "We all know that fear gets attention.
 More medical ads first ask if your toenails ache.
 And you think, yeah, my toenails are aching; what shall I take?"